sergoslav/BlockObserver/README.md

 BlockObserver Magento module
 =======

-BlockObserver is a Magento module for rewrite blocs by event of method _toHtml using observer, without actually rewriting blocks.
+BlockObserver is a Magento extension for rewrite blocs by event of method _toHtml using observer, without actually rewriting blocks.

 Installation
 ------------